image description

 See more

-Hover on the sections below to find a link to the relevant site.
-Click on the images to get a specific guide on how to search for courses.
+Click the images to get a guide on how to search for courses

-The NSW Government subsidises the cost of almost 900 full courses ranging from Certificate II to Advanced Diploma under the Smart and Skilled program.
-For asylum seekers, courses up to and including Certificate IV can be subsidised to 100% meaning you do not pay any training fees (although there may still be some costs for equipment, textbooks, etc.).
-Asylum seekers who start Diplomas and Advanced Diplomas in 2023 may also be able to have their course fully subsidised.
+The NSW Government subsidises the cost of almost 900 full courses ranging from Certificate II to Advanced Diploma under the Smart and Skilled program at many private and community colleges.
+For people seeking asylum, courses up to and including Certificate IV can be subsidised to 100%, meaning that they do not pay any training fees (although there may still be some costs for equipment, textbooks, etc.).
+People seeking asylum who start Diplomas and Advanced Diplomas in 2024 may also be able to have their course fully subsidised.

 2. Start exploring careers by industry by expanding the list.
 This information gives a quick idea of the types of jobs qualified people can do and some of the most popular courses